-Housed in the Columbian College of Arts and Sciences, Film Studies covers classical film aesthetics, surveys the history of world cinema, and takes an in-depth look at films from America, France, Germany, Japan, Russia, and the Spanish-speaking world.
+Housed in the Columbian College of Arts and Sciences, Film Studies covers classical film aesthetics, surveys the history of world cinema, and takes an in-depth look at films from the United States, China, France, Germany, Japan, the Middle East, Russia, and the Spanish-speaking world.

 Explanation of Course Numbers